deepesdl/deepesdl-doc/docs/science_cases/polar_science.md

-This study aimed at training a neural network to assess ice damage levels directly from satellite imagery data, with the use of Sentinel-1 imagery obtained in 2015-2016 and a completely independent damage model, generated with an ice-sheet model inversion based on measurements of ice thickness and surface velocity obtained during the same period.
+This study aimed at training a neural network to assess ice damage levels directly from satellite imagery data, with the use of Sentinel-1 imagery obtained in 2015-2016 and a completely independent damage model (Fig. 1), generated with an ice-sheet model inversion based on measurements of ice thickness and surface velocity obtained during the same period.
 The frequent acquisition of Sentinel-1 data over Antarctica makes it an excellent tool for building a time series of ice damage.

 <figure markdown="span">
     ![](img/polar_fig1.png)
     <figcaption>
-        The three ice damage models for Amery Ice Shelf, that depend on the assumption on the ice temperature vertical profile.
+        Fig. 1: The three pre-generated input ice damage models for Amery Ice Shelf, that depend on the assumption on the ice temperature vertical profile.
     </figcaption>
 </figure>